If you came directly to this page you may wish to read an introduction to this section first.

 The Theodoli acquired Pisoniano together with S. Vito which is three miles away.
 Pisoniano is smaller and situated at a lower altitude than S. Vito on the eastern side of Monti Prenestini.
 Until 1871 it was known as Pisciano, but the word can also mean a basic body function so it was changed into Pisoniano with reference to Lucius Calpurnius Piso, a Roman consul who had a villa near the town.

 Pisoniano is situated at the foot of Rupe di Guadagnolo, a rocky peak near which a shrine was founded by the early Christians.
-It was rebuilt in the XVIIth century and it is known as Santuario della Mentorella, which is believed to be a corruption of mons vulturum, mountain of the vultures.
-The shrine is dedicated to Mary, but according to tradition it stands where St. Eustace, a Roman soldier and Christian martyr, saw a cross between a stag's antlers.
-It was part of the fiefdom of Poli and the heart of Pope Innocent XIII, who belonged to the family of the Dukes of Poli, is buried in the church of the shrine.
-Pope John Paul II visited Santuario della Mentorella on October 29, 1978, thirteen days after his election.
+It was rebuilt in the XVIIth century and enlarged in 2000.
+It is known as Santuario della Mentorella, which is believed to be a corruption of mons vulturum, mountain of the vultures.
+The shrine is dedicated to Mary; it was part of the fiefdom of Poli and the heart of Pope Innocent XIII, who belonged to the family of the Dukes of Poli, is buried there.
+Pope John Paul II visited Santuario della Mentorella on October 29, 1978, thirteen days after his election and seven other times.